brimdata/super/book/src/super-sql/types/array.md

 ["hello","world"]
 ```

+---

-Arrays can be concatenated using the spread operator:
+_Arrays can be concatenated using the spread operator_
 ```mdtest-spq
 # spq
 values [...a,...b,5]